RiccardoMearini/UrmaDealGenie/README.md

 The application requires .NET 6.0 installed.
 The Docker container requires Docker Desktop installed.
 The Lambda function requires an AWS account, and some basic knowledge of AWS would be useful.

+**NOTE:** Currently this doesn't work with Paper Trade accounts - thanks to "De smikkelman" for discovering this limitation!

 # Donations
 If you got some value out of this project, please consider donating.
 A lot of time and effort went into creating this, and I'm hoping to expand the functionality to include more deal rules and functionality.
 - [BuyMeACoffee/UrmaGurd](https://www.buymeacoffee.com/UrmaGurd)